ishitsuka-hikaru/neural-wrappers/README.md

     - Example .bashrc: `export PYTHONPATH="$PYTHONPATH:/path/to/neural-wrappers/src"`

 Structure of this project:
 - examples/
-    - mnist-classifier - Simple MNIST classifier using 2 networks (FC and Conv).
+    - mnist-cifar10-classifier - Simple MNIST and Cifar10 classifier using 2 networks (FC and Conv).
 See this for basic usage of the framework
     - char-rnn - Implementation of a simple recurrent network that predicts one character after another.
 Inspired by: http://karpathy.github.io/2015/05/21/rnn-effectiveness/
     - video-autoencoder - Implementation of a simple video auto-encoder, that takes two videos (say 240p and 120p) and creates a convolutional + LSTM network that tries to compress the given video.
 Can be used to generate a new video of a smaller dimension (or even increase resolution, if a better model would be implemented)
+    - variational-autoencoder - Implementation of a standard VAE, a reconstruction CVAE and a class-based CVAE, tested on MNIST
+    - generative-adversian-network - Implementation of the standard GAN, tested on MNIST
 - neural_wrappers/
 	- dataset_reader/ - Base class for all readers and various readers for known datasets.
 	- models/ - Various models from different papers implemented.
 May contain additional or missing features from